yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-free.md

 Your Sandbox cluster includes the following:

 - Single node.
-- Up to 2 vCPUs, 4 GB RAM, and 10 GB of storage, depending on the cloud provider.
+- Up to 2 vCPUs, 4 GB memory, and 10 GB of storage, depending on the cloud provider.
 - A [preview release](../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on) of YugabyteDB, which provides early access to new features.
 - Available in all [regions](../../release-notes#cloud-provider-regions).